Rookie of the Year (film)

 Rookie of the Year is a 1993 American sports comedy film starring Thomas Ian Nicholas and Gary Busey as players for the Chicago Cubs of Major League Baseball.
 The cast also includes Albert Hall, Dan Hedaya, Eddie Bracken, Amy Morton, Bruce Altman, John Gegenhuber, Neil Flynn, Daniel Stern (who also directed in his feature film directorial debut), and John Candy in an uncredited role.

 Plot

-Henry Rowengartner, an unskilled Little Leaguer who dreams of playing in the major leagues, breaks his arm catching a fly ball.
-When the doctor removes the cast, he discovers Henry's tendons have healed "a little too tight", enabling Henry to throw a ball with incredible force.
+Henry Rowengartner, an unskilled Little Leaguer who dreams of playing in the Major Leagues, lives with his mother Mary.
+Mary has a boyfriend named Jack Bradfield.
+One day, Henry breaks his arm catching a fly ball.
+When the doctor removes the cast, he discovers that Henry's tendons have healed "a little too tight", enabling Henry to throw a ball with incredible force.